magnusdv/dvir/README.md

 <img src="man/figures/dvi.data.png" >
 -------------------------------------

 One of the 13 CODIS, TPOX, is included.
-Three victims are shown to the left.
-The reference families on the right hand side.
-Based on this marker, we see that the only possibility for `MP3` is `V3` as mutations are disregarded in this example.
-The preparation of data, including modelling of mutations, is exemplified in the documentation of the main function `dviForward`.
-The below data has been prepared and is loaded and analysed below
+Five victims are shown to the left.
+The reference families are on the right hand side.
+Based on this marker, we see for instance that the only possibility for `MP3` is `V3` as mutations are disregarded in this example.
+The preparation of data, including modelling of mutations, is exemplified in the documentation of the main function `forward`.
+The below data has been prepared and is loaded and analysed below:

 ``` r
 library(dvir)